 With respect to our epay Segment, we have filed trademark applications for the "epay" brand in the U.S., U.K., the European Union ("E.U.") through a Community Trademark application, Brazil, India, Australia and New Zealand.
 The epay trademark has issued to registration in the U.S., U.K., the E.U., Australia and New Zealand.
 The trademark applications in the other jurisdictions are still pending.
-We also hold trademarks for our prepaid operating subsidiaries in other jurisdictions, including PaySpot, Inc. in the U.S. We cannot be certain that we are entitled to use the epay trademark in any markets other than those in which we have registered the trademark.
+We cannot be certain that we are entitled to use the epay trademark in any markets other than those in which we have registered the trademark.
 We have filed patent applications for some of our POS recharge and certain other products in support of epay technology.
 Certain patents have been granted while others have been refused or are still pending.
 We also hold a patent license covering certain of epay's operations in the U.S.